2013 HyperX Press Release

 Kingston is celebrating 25 years in the memory industry.
 The company was founded on October 17, 1987, and has grown to become the largest third-party memory manufacturer in the world.
 The 25th anniversary video and information including a timeline of Kingston's history can be found on the anniversary web page.
 In addition, HyperX memory is celebrating its 10th anniversary.
 The first HyperX high-performance memory module was released in November 2002.

 Kingston can be found on:

-Kingston and the Kingston logo are registered trademarks of Kingston Technology Corporation.
+Kingston, the Kingston logo and HyperX are registered trademarks of Kingston Technology Corporation.
 All rights reserved.
 All other marks may be the property of their respective titleholders.